Safety Policies and Procedures Manual

 Subject to the limitations below, a driver is to avoid the use of electronic devices while operating a University vehicle.
 Personal electronic devices include but are not limited to cellular telephones, tablets, laptops, portable video/music players, and GPS navigation devices.

-Except as provided below, drivers are prohibited from operating a moving motor vehicle while holding a personal electronic device in either hand.
+Except as provided below, drivers are prohibited from operating a moving University vehicle while holding a personal electronic device in either hand.
 (RCW 46.61.672)

 Drivers must not send, read, or write text messages, instant messages, e-mail, or other data while driving.
 (RCW 46.61.672(5)(c)(ii))

 Drivers may use personal electronic devices in hands-free mode.
-Hands-free mode is defined as the use of a hand-held communication device with a speaker phone, headset, or earpiece.
-(RCW 46.61.672, RCW 46-37-480)
+Hands-free mode is defined as the use of a hand-held communication device with a speaker phone.
+(RCW 46.61.672)

-Drivers may operate moving motor vehicles while using hearing aid devices.
+Drivers may operate moving University vehicles while using hearing aid devices.
 (RCW 46.61.672)

-Drivers may use hand-held communication devices while driving under the following circumstances only:
+Exceptions: Drivers may use hand-held communication devices in modes other than speaker phone while driving in the following cases only:

 (RCW 46.61.672, State Driver Standards)